laminas/laminas-feed/doc/book/zend.feed.consuming-atom.md

 - `published`- the date the entry was published, in *RFC* 3339 format
 - `updated`- the date the entry was last updated, in *RFC* 3339 format

-Where relevant, `Zend\Feed` supports a number of common RSS extensions including Dublin Core and the Content, Slash, Syndication, Syndication/Thread and several other extensions in common use on blogs.
+Where relevant, `Laminas\Feed` supports a number of common RSS extensions including Dublin Core and the Content, Slash, Syndication, Syndication/Thread and several other extensions in common use on blogs.

 For more information on Atom and plenty of resources, see <http://www.atomenabled.org/>.